iotaledger/bee-rfcs/text/0030-protocol-messages.md

 ## Messages

-Since the various types of messages are constructed with different kind of data, there can't be a single constructor signature in the `Message` trait.
+Since the various types of messages are constructed with different kind of data, there can not be a single constructor signature in the `Message` trait.
 Implementations are then expected to provide a convenient `new` method to build them.

 ### Endianness